davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/gemfire-properties.md

-Therefore, as of SBDG 1.3, you can now declare {pivotal-gemfire-name}
-properties in Spring Boot `application.properties` directly, as follows:
+Therefore, as of SBDG 1.3, you can now declare VMware GemFire properties in Spring Boot `application.properties` directly, as follows: